The 50 Best NBA Players Right Now (Updated)

 Team: Utah Jazz

 The Finnish star has rebounded following a down 2024-25 and has reclaimed his status as one of the best stretch bigs in the game.
-Though he's been connected to trade rumors since arriving in Utah, Markkanen is making a case for the Jazz to hold on to him past the deadline.—TG
+Though he's been connected to trade rumors since arriving in Utah, Markkanen is making a case for the Jazz to hold on to him past this summer.—TG

 26.Chet Holmgren